LovesTha/LovesTha.github.io/_posts/2008-05-10-moxlicious-mox-jet-tournament-report-7th.markdown

 Round 3 - Ben with RG Land Destruction
 I attribute loosing this round to my deck failing me.
 I believe my LD matchup is a bit swingy, I think I need hands that will get to a combo reasonably early with a mana elf in them to win.
 Bens build was harder to beat than Lukes becuase he relies on more creature based LD, giving him a better clock (this could be just my small sample size here though, if so I've still identified how I loose this matchup).
-So I lost here 0-2 by not drawing a way to win either game, probably a lesson in how to muligan the deck.
+So I lost here 0-2 by not drawing a way to win either game, probably a lesson in how to mulligan the deck.

-Round 4 - Adam Witton with UW Control (Gifts for Slaver Lock win condition) After the lunch break I was diapointed to find that I had been paired down against Witton who had managed to go just 1-1-1 up to this point.
+Round 4 - Adam Witton with UW Control (Gifts for Slaver Lock win condition) After the lunch break I was disappointed to find that I had been paired down against Witton who had managed to go just 1-1-1 up to this point.
 His deck isn't particularly fast, but for some reason in testing the previous Saturday I found that I lost many games to him.
 Luck was on my side though because I won game 1 on turn 2 with Adam tapping out.
-Game three took forever with Adam eventually going infinite with Crucuible of Worlds / Fast Bond / Zuran Orb / Life from the Loam / Cycling land.
+Game three took forever with Adam eventually going infinite with Crucible of Worlds / Fast Bond / Zuran Orb / Life from the Loam / Cycling land.
 That game was so painful, I really don't like playing against this deck.
 I'm going to go through game three play by play just to point out how badly I played, I'm on the play and open this hand:
 Flash
 Fetch Land